Skip to content

 • dbt SL if you've standardized on dbt and want metrics tightly coupled to your transformation pipeline, with dbt Cloud governance.

-• Malloy for analyst-driven exploration and BI authoring, especially if you need hierarchical (nest:) result shapes.
+• Malloy for analyst-driven exploration and BI authoring, especially if you need hierarchical (nest) result shapes.

 • Looker if you're buying an end-to-end BI platform with dashboards, alerts, RLS, and PDTs — and the per-user licensing fits your org.